-Α. PHA Information.
+A. PHA Information.
 A.1 PHA Name:Corpus Christi Housing Authority PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
-Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units i n Each Program HCV Lead PHA: В. Plan Elements.
-Red quired for all P HAs completing this form.
+PHA Program(s) in the Program(s) not in the No. of Units in Each Program n Fach Program Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH HCV Lead PHA: B. Plan Elements.
+Rec quired for all P HAs completing this form.